 - Suicidal behavior

 - High blood pressure

-Students and teens also regularly believe that since Adderall is a prescription drug, it must be harmless.
-While many of these students would never ingest a street drug, 4o percent of them feel drugs like Adderall are safe, 29 percent think that addiction is impossible, and another 39 percent don’t see an issue with using it without a prescription.
+Students and teens regularly believe that since Adderall is a prescription drug, it must be harmless.
+While many of these students would never ingest a street drug, they feel Adderall is a safe alternative.

-Students are looking for an edge, a way to get ahead and stay there, and 33 percent of students surveyed at an Ivy League college didn’t think using a drug like Adderall should be considered cheating, as published by Psych Today.
-One in five students admitted to using a prescription stimulant to boost or enhance their brains for an academic purpose or cognitive advantage.
-Adderall helps with focus and attention and when taken to improve test scores, it is no different than an athlete using steroids for the big game.
-Many college campuses are taking steps to include this and other stimulant prescription drugs in their drug policies.
+Students are looking for a way to get ahead and stay there.
+A survey showed that 33 percent of students didn’t think using a drug like Adderall should be considered cheating.3 When the drug is taken to improve test scores, it is no different than an athlete using steroids for the big game.
+As a result, many college campuses are taking steps to include Adderall and other stimulant prescription drugs in their drug policies.

 Falsely Appears Less Risky

-While the vast majority of Adderall use on college campuses is for academic purposes, some users are also using it recreationally or to party.
-It is fairly easy to obtain and its prescription status tends to make it appear less risky than street equivalents like speed or cocaine.
-Snorting Adderall can create the same type of high, but it also carries the same scary side effects.
+While the vast majority of Adderall use on college campuses is for academic purposes, some users take the drug recreationally.
+The drug is fairly easy to obtain, and because it is a prescription it may appear less risky to use than street equivalents like speed or cocaine.
+The truth is that snorting Adderall can create the same type of high, but it also carries the same scary side effects.

 How and When to Get Help

 Knowing when and how to seek help for any addiction can be difficult.
 Recognizing the signs and symptoms is tricky.
 Some of the signs of abuse include: